 d.
 SECRETARIAL AUDIT REPORT:

-Secretarial Audit Report as issued by the Secretarial Auditors in Form No. MR-3 forthe financial year 2015-16 is annexed herewith vide Annexure V and forms integral part of thisReport.
+Secretarial Audit Report as issued by the Secretarial Auditors in Form No. MR-3 forF.Y.
+2017-18 is annexed herewith vide Annexure V and forms integral part of thisReport.
 The said Secretarial Audit Report being devoid of any reservation(s) adverseremark(s) and qualification(s) etc. does not call for any further explanation(s)/information or comment(s) from the Board under Section 134(3) (f)(ii) of the CompaniesAct 2013.

 e.
 COST AUDITORS:

-Pursuant to the provisions of Section 148 of the Companies Act 2013 the Board has approved the re-appointment of M/s Joshi Apte &Associates Cost Accountants Pune (Firm Registration No. 000240) as Cost Auditors of theCompany for carrying out its cost audit for F.Y.
+Pursuant to the provisions of Section 148 and other applicable provisions if any ofthe Companies Act 2013 the Board has approved the re-appointment of M/s Joshi Apte &Associates Cost Accountants Pune (Firm Registration No. 000240) as Cost Auditors of theCompany for carrying out its cost audit for F.Y.
 2018-19 for an Annual Audit Fee/Remuneration of Rs.
 75000/- (Seventy Five Thousand only ) plus applicable GovernmentTaxes thereon and reimbursement of travelling and actual out of pocket expenses incurredin relation to performance of their duties.

 21. OTHER DISCLOSURES:

-Other disclosures as per provisions of Section 134 of the Act read with Companies (Accounts) Rules 2014 are furnished as hereunder:-a.
+Other disclosures as per provisions of Section 134 of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 are furnished as hereunder:-a.
 EXTRACT OF ANNUALRETURN:

-Pursuant to the provisions of Section 134(3)(a) and 92(3) of the Companies Act 2013 read with theCompanies (Management and Administration] Rules 2014) theextracts of Annual Return of theCompany in Form MGT-9 is annexed herewith vide Annexure VI and forms an integralpart of this Report.
+Pursuant to the provisions of Section 92(3) of the Companies Act 2013 read with theCompanies (Management and Administration) Rules 2014 the extract of Annual Return of theCompany in Form MGT-9 is annexed herewith vide Annexure VI and forms an integralpart of this Report.

 b.
 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO: